jcm4atx/Scute/README.md

 - **Spaces and boards**: spaces separate collections (Personal, Work, Family); boards group notes inside a space.
 Tags, type filters, full-text search (runs locally on decrypted data), sort, pinning and colors.
 - **Sharing**: invite other users on your server to a space as admin, member (read/write) or guest (read-only).
 Keys are sealed to the invitee's public key in the browser.
 - **Offline-first PWA**: installable on desktop and mobile, service-worker app shell, encrypted local cache, and an outbox that syncs changes when you're back online.
 Share target: share a link from your phone straight into Scute.
+- **Joplin Server sync**: a space can be linked to a self-hosted Joplin Server account and stay in two-way sync with the Joplin desktop and mobile apps (notebooks, notes, tags, to-dos, images and attachments).
 - **Import/export**: decrypted JSON export (with or without attachments), import of Scute exports and best-effort import of Turtl JSON backups.
 - **Tiny footprint**: one Node.js process and one SQLite file.
 No Postgres, no Redis.
 - Light and dark themes, device/session management, password change without re-encrypting notes, account deletion.